mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

 To make the most of my solar energy system, I have outlined the following key requirements for efficient energy management and automation:

-⚡️ **Prioritize self-consumption** over exporting energy to the grid, as it is the most cost-effective approach for my setup.
+⚡️ **Prioritize self-consumption** over exporting energy to the grid, as it's the most cost-effective approach for my setup.

 🌍 **Export energy to the grid** only when the current and forecasted household consumption is fully covered by on-site generation.